keu/docs/software_versioned_docs/version-0.23/cli-quickstart.md

 ## Step 3: Initialize an Airflow Project

-Once the Astronomer CLI is installed, the next step is to initialize an Airflow project on Astronomer.
+Once the Astronomer Software CLI is installed, the next step is to initialize an Airflow project on Astronomer.
 To do so:

 1. Create a new directory on your machine by running the following command: